MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 test.ps1:12  psversion
 ```

-The next statement is a call to the PsVersion function.
+The next statement is a call to the `psversion` function.
 To skip the function
-but still execute it, use a StepOver command (v).
+but still execute it, use a `StepOver` command (`v`).
 If you are already in the
-function when you use StepOver, it is not effective.
+function when you use `StepOver`, it isn't effective.
 The function call is
-displayed, but it is not executed.
+displayed, but it isn't executed.

 ```powershell
 DBG> v